-Northbound seeks to minimize use of medication as much as possible, where it can be critical to helping improve the chance of recovery; it is dispensed under the direction of a psychiatrist, with differing medications and therapies being utilized to give our clients the highest level of care possible.
+Northbound seeks to minimize the use of medication as much as possible, where it can be critical to help improve the chance of recovery; it is dispensed under the direction of a psychiatrist, with differing medications and therapies being utilized to give our clients the highest level of care possible.

 Specific Solutions for Bipolar Disorder